tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-statefulserviceupdatedescription.md

 __Type__: [ReplicaLifecycleDescription](sfclient-model-replicalifecycledescription.md) <br/>
 __Required__: No<br/>
 <br/>
-Defines how replicas of this service will behave during ther lifecycle.
+Defines how replicas of this service will behave during their lifecycle.

 ____
 ### `AuxiliaryReplicaCount`